 Christopher D. ("Kit") Jennings is managing director of Roth Capital Partners.
 Previously, he was co-Chief Executive Officer of Global Euro Net Group and a managing director of Cruttenden Roth Incorporated.
 Before joining Cruttenden Roth in 1995, Mr. Jennings was a managing director at Sutro & Co., and a principal and senior managing director of Maiden Lane Associates, an equity fund organized to arrange and invest in management buyouts.
 Mr. Jennings was previously associated with Dean Witter Capital as a managing director he was responsible for major corporate clients in Southern California.
 Prior to joining Dean Witter, Mr. Jennings was an investment banking officer with Warburg Paribas Becker.
 Mr. Jennings graduated with a BA in economics and public policy from New College in 1975, and received his MBA from UCLA Anderson in 1980.

 Jeff Lipp is the Co-Founder and COO of the Kive Company, creators of the ARTKIVE app and Tastemaker Mom.
 Prior to the Kive Co., Jeff was the Executive Director of Gift and Loyalty Services for Heartland Payment Systems, one of the largest merchant credit card processing companies in the United States.
-In this role, Jeff oversees electronic gift and loyalty card services for a portfolio of approximately 50,000 merchants in North America.
-Jeff was the co-founder and CEO of Chockstone, Inc. (acquired by Heartland Payment Systems in 2008) and Pure Payments, Inc. (acquired by iMALL in 1999), building two innovative technology companies in the payments and loyalty industries.
+He was the co-founder and CEO of Chockstone, Inc. (acquired by Heartland Payment Systems in 2008) and Pure Payments, Inc. (acquired by iMALL in 1999), building two innovative technology companies in the payments and loyalty industries.
 Prior to those experiences, Jeff worked in the merchant acquiring and e-commerce business of First Data Corporation, as well as in corporate finance in Lehman Brothers' Technology Group.
-Jeff holds a BA from Williams College, an MBA from The Anderson School of Management at UCLA, and serves on the Board of Open Doors Organization, P.S.
-Science, the Los Angeles Chapter of the Network for Teaching Entrepreneurship, and Sound Body Sound Mind, and the Crossroads School for Arts & Sciences.
+Jeff holds a BA from Williams College, an MBA from UCLA Anderson School of Management, and serves on the Board of Open Doors Organization, the Los Angeles Chapter of the Network for Teaching Entrepreneurship, Sound Body Sound Mind, and the Crossroads School for Arts & Sciences.

 Nicholas C. Memmo is a managing partner of Vicente Capital Partners, a Los Angeles-based investment firm providing equity capital to privately held growth companies across North America.
 Previously, he joined Kline Hawkes & Co. as a Partner and is currently a member of the investment committee for Kline Hawkes Pacific, L.P.
 Nick is Chairman of Rayne Water Corporation which is an innovative water technology and services company that sells and services smart water treatment products for the residential and commercial markets.